Scg1217/CS4348Project/devlog.md

 ## [2025-03-22 01:00 PM]
 **Thoughts so far:**
-- Ran `python -u encryption.py` manually; encryption commands return output correctly when tested alone.
+- Ran `python encryption.py` manually; encryption commands return output correctly when tested alone.
 - In `driver.py`, even though I’m launching encryption.py with the `-u` flag, the expected output is not being captured.
 - Inserted debug statements to verify that driver.py is reading from the encryption process.
 - Still, output seems to be missing or delayed; this may be due to subtle buffering issues in Python 2.7’s subprocess module.